Emergency Communication

 Licensing requires passing a basic knowledge exam, but it provides access to powerful communication capabilities that extend well beyond local radio range.

 HAM radio is a shortened term for Amateur Radio.
-It’s a popular hobby and service that involves using radio waves to communicate with other people around the world.
+It is a hobby and public-service communication method that uses radio waves to connect with other operators locally, regionally, and around the world.

 To obtain a HAM license: